Deception Tip 93:

 We want to avoid negative outcomes and when people lie, what are they doing?
-If they’re lying to avoid something, to get out of something, to get away from a consequence or cover something up, they’re avoiding a negative outcome.
-When you realize that you’re about to get caught when you’re lying, if someone offers you a way out or a route of less punishment, you will be more apt to take it.
+If they’re lying to avoid something, to get out of something, to get away from a consequence, or to cover something up, they’re avoiding a negative outcome.
+When you realize that you’re about to get caught when you’re lying if someone offers you a way out or a route of less punishment, you will be more apt to take it.

 People are motivated to avoid the negative outcomes to seek less punishment, to take the least worst scenario or the lesser of two evils.
 They want the best thing for themselves possible.
 Therefore, when you’re catching a liar or when you are about to get someone who’s tripped up in their lie, use that to your advantage.

 Offer them a different solution or a way out or a better consequence and give them those choices if they tell you the truth.
 We talked about this a little bit in Accusing Liars in episode 26, with accusing liars of a greater crime to get them to fess up to a lesser crime.